BoYanSTKO/Practical_RL-coursera/README.md

 # Practical Reinforcement Learning-Coursera
-Repository of programming assignments for Coursera Practical Reinforcement Learning by Higher School of Economics and Yandex
+My solutions to the programming assignments for Coursera Practical Reinforcement Learning by Higher School of Economics and Yandex